 There are several types of installment loans such as auto loans, mortgage loans, personal loans, and student loans.
 Here’s the breakdown and brief description of each example:

-Auto loan
+Auto loans

 Auto loans are repaid in monthly installments and can range from 12 to 96 months but may vary depending on the lender you choose.
 Loans with longer terms sometimes have lower monthly payments and higher interest rates.
-However, if you take out longer terms, in the end, you will be paying more of the course of the payments.
+However, if you take out longer terms, in the end, you will be paying more over the course of the payments.

 Student loan